comp3516-hku/comp3516-hku.github.io/_labs/lab_3_correlation.md

 **You are required to implement the functions in `task_3_3.py`**.

-Imagine you are the junior technical engineer of a startup commany SenseAI, which provides solutions to smart homes with monitoring of temperature, motion, event and sound.
+Imagine you are the junior technical engineer of a startup company SenseAI, which provides solutions to smart homes with monitoring of temperature, motion, event and sound.
 One of your customers, Ethan, has installed multiple sensors of your brand in his house.
 He has been noticing odd patterns—like lights turning on when no one’s home or his heating acting up—and he’s asked SenseAI to analyze the sensor data to figure out what’s going on.

 Your boss, Dr. C.S.
 Wu , assigns you to tackle this problem, using what you have learnt in this lab.
 You will be given the dataset from Ethan's apartment.
 The dataset contains the following signals: motion sensor data, temperature sensor data, event sensor data, and sound sensor data.
 Before you start, let's wrap up the concepts you have learnt in this lab.